-Do your research to know what it takes to get and keep a job in your chosen field...
+Do your research to know what it takes to get and keep a job in your chosen field.

-This information can help you find and choose the right vacancies to go for.
+This information can help you find and choose the right jobs to apply for.
 It can also help you impress employers with your industry knowledge when you are writing applications and in interviews.

-- Some professional jobs require an industry or professional practice certification in addition to a degree (e.g. chartered accountants, clinical psychologists).
-Lots of entry-level jobs require industry certificates, like Responsible Service of Alcohol (RSA) for hospitality work or a Safety White Card for the construction industry.
+- Some professional jobs require an industry or professional practice certification in addition to a degree.
+For example, chartered accountants and clinical psychologists.
+Lots of entry-level jobs require industry certificates.
+This includes things like Responsible Service of Alcohol (RSA) for hospitality or a Safety White Card for construction.

 These tools can help you: